 Alternative routes to qualifying as a solicitor will not be piloted this year as planned, the Solicitors Regulation Authority (SRA) has revealed.

-Spencer continued: "The SRA is particularly concerned to improve access for successful Legal Practice Course (LPC) graduates, most likely by developing the alternative route to qualification and the associated assessment methods.
+Spencer added: “The SRA is particularly concerned to improve access for successful LPC graduates, most likely by developing the alternative route to qualification and the associated assessment methods.

-Under the proposed new structure, the training contract will be replaced or run alongside a more flexible period of work experience during which trainees will be regularly assessed.
+Under the proposed new structure, the training contract will be replaced or run alongside a more flexible period of work experience, during which trainees will be assessed regularly.
 This could be completed in just 16 months.

-The revelations follow just days after the SRA announced it would disengage the compulsory courses on the LPC from the electives (optional subjects), meaning the year-long course be completed in just six months.
+The revelations come just days after the SRA announced that it would disengage the compulsory courses on the LPC from the electives (optional subjects), meaning the year-long course could be completed in just six months.

-The would allow students who fund the LPC themselves to split the course, taking the electives at a later date or waiting until after they have secured a training contract.
+This would allow students who fund the LPC themselves to split the course, taking the electives at a later date or waiting until after they have secured training contracts.